Essentials – clear and brief

 The Directive entered into force on 24th December 2020.
 Member States had until 25 June 2023 to transpose the Directive.

-Beginning of 2024, 17 out of 27 EU Member States have transposed the RAD.
+Beginning April 2024, 18 out of 27 EU Member States have transposed the RAD.
 We expect that most of the countries will have finalized the transposition of the Representative Actions Directive by end of Q2 2024 - one year after official application in June 2023.
-For Austria, with no published draft in January and up-coming elections in autumn 2024, the transposition even in 2024 remains questionable.

 Topics